The 2019 season marks Ashley Lawson’s first year as Head Coach of the Southeast Missouri Women’s Gymnastics Team.

-The 2018 campaign marks the second season for Chris Licameli as assistant coach at Southeast.
+The 2019 campaign marks the third season for Chris Licameli as assistant coach at Southeast.
 Licameli’s role involves coaching the Redhawk bars team, assisting with recruiting and coordinating travel.

 Under his guidance, the 2017 Redhawks team averaged a 47.523 on bars and recorded a season-best score of 48.800 against Air Force on March 5.
 Alexis Brawner earned All-MIC first-team honors on bars after she tallied a career-high of 9.825 at the MIC Championship.